BogRtM/Deputy/DeputyZip/README.md

 ![image](https://user-images.githubusercontent.com/55299061/216581639-9be53fde-0990-43ae-a258-23bb59d00779.png)

 ## Contact Me
-For feedback and bug reports, please reach out to `Bog#4770` on Discord.
+For feedback and bug reports, please reach out to `bog_rtm` on Discord.
 You can also find me on the official Risk of Rain 2 modding server.

 ## Credits
 ```